shabtronic/VESC-BBSHD-PAS-Throttle-Cruise/README.md

 so Gear low and Voltage high!!!

+BBSHD has a 24kv rating? so 72v=1636 rpm = 1636x8x21.9 = 291456 erpm. (not sure how accurate or correct these figures are)

 BBSHD pas sensor seems to have 24 magnets - so with 4x encoder reading that gives 96 discrete pedal positions.

 # Safety Lecture